Victoria Bridge, Penrith: Current use

 Today the bridge's significance as a road route to and from the Blue Mountains is diminished.
-The M4 Western Motorway has replaced the Great Western Highway as the main arterial route, crossing the Nepean River at Regentville.
-The M4 and the Great Western Highway join/separate at Lapstone Hill.
+Since 1971, the M4 Motorway has replaced the Great Western Highway as the main arterial route, crossing the Nepean River at Regentville, although the Victoria Bridge still officially carries the Great Western Highway into Emu Plains.
+Since the Knapsack Viaduct section was bypassed by the Western Motorway in 1993, the Great Western Highway joins the M4 Motorway in Leonay, where the route assumes the former's name.

 The bridge maintains its significance as a local tourist attraction and a centrepiece to sporting events along the Nepean River, as well as continuing to serve as vital link between the suburbs west of the Nepean, such as Emu Plains, and the major suburban centre of Penrith.
-The 1907 railway bridge still takes the Main Western and Blue Mountains railway lines over the river.
+The 1907 railway bridge still takes the Main Western railway line over the river.

 An undivided pedestrian pathway approximately 1.3 m is located adjacent to the roadway.
-Following community advocacy, in 2010, Roads and Maritime Services commenced a feasibility study into a shared pedestrian/cyclist pathway over the bridge.
-By mid-2016 Roads and Maritime Services contracted Seymour Whyte Constructions Pty Ltd to build a pedestrian and cyclist bridge over the Nepean River, south of the Victoria Bridge, to connect Penrith and Emu Plains.
-The project is expected to be completed in 2018.
+Following community advocacy, in 2010, Roads & Maritime Services commenced a feasibility study into a shared pedestrian/cyclist pathway over the bridge.
+By mid-2016 Roads & Maritime Services contracted Seymour Whyte to build the Yandhai Nepean Crossing, a pedestrian and cyclist bridge over the Nepean River, south of the Victoria Bridge, to connect Penrith and Emu Plains.
+The bridge opened in October 2018.